woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_product-attribute-terms.md

 # Product attribute terms #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate product attribute terms.
+The product attribute terms API allows you to create, view, update, and delete individual, or a batch, of attribute terms.

 ## Attribute term properties ##